-Drought, Climate Change, & Uncertainty
+Drought, Climate Change and Uncertainty

 Most states and communities grapple with alternating periods of flooding and drought, lately with unprecedented intensity.
 Aqua Strategies is first and foremost a water planning firm, with PhD-level engineers and scientists who have worked not only with multiple state (TX, OK, LA, CA) but who have been sought out by international multilateral institutions to develop policy and technical solutions in some of the most water scarce countries on the planet (Iraq, Morocco, Mexico).
 Aqua Strategies has developed Drought Contingency Plans that achieve consensus on mitigation action ahead of events, and response actions during events, using sophisticated models and stakeholder engagement skills.
 Clients include: The State of California; Texas Water Development Board; Bureau of Reclamation; Chickasaw and Choctaw Nations; Bureau of Indian Affairs; and a multitude of small and medium-sized communities.
 Long-term drought planning usually involves use of downscaled global climate models as input to rainfall-runoff models (e.g. VIC), the results being subsequently routed through water availability models (typically RiverWare).
 Aqua Strategies staff have years of experience working through various climate scenarios to help clients be better prepared for future droughts.